 TEAM: 6-10 gymnasts (with max 2 reserves more), gymnasts may represent maximum three clubs and be part of one team and competition (the same gymnast cannot participate in TEAM and MICROTEAM competition).

-MICROTEAM: 3-5 gymnasts (with max 2 reserves more) may represent maximum three clubs and be part of one team and competition
+MICROTEAM: 3-5 gymnasts (with max 2 reserves more) may represent maximum three clubs and be part of one team and competition.

 The same gymnast cannot participate in both TEAM and MICROTEAM competition.